Dryer Vent Cleaning

 Commercial Dryer Vent Cleaning

-Laundromats, commercial cleaners, hotels / motels, health clubs, care facilities and other businesses that do high volumes of laundry.
-In a commercial setting, the dryers often run continuously, leading to even more build up, so the chances of a fire are even greater than a home dryer vent.
+Laundromats, hair salons, commercial cleaners, hotels / motels, health clubs, care facilities and other businesses that do high volumes of laundry need regularly scheduled cleanings throughout the year.